maarten-pennings/mRPM/README.md

 It uses an ESP8266, a 4 element 8x8 LED matrix and a line tracking sensor.
 Jan Ridders of [Jan Ridders Modelbouw](http://www.ridders.nu/) requested this project.
 He needs to measure the speed of his stirling, steam or combustion engines.
-The ESP8266 was chosen because it is easy and cheap; this project does not (yet?) use the WiFi capabilities of the ESP8266.
+The ESP8266 was chosen because it is easy, cheap and known to Maarten; this project does not (yet?) use the WiFi capabilities of the ESP8266.

 ## Demo
 See [YouTube](https://youtu.be/PuOR1rizvE4) for a demo of the project.